Est. 2015 Intermediate

 Perl 6 announced by Larry Wall at the Perl Conference as a complete redesign of Perl

-Pugs interpreter written in Haskell becomes the first working Perl 6 implementation
+Audrey Tang creates the Pugs interpreter in Haskell, the first concerted Perl 6 implementation effort

 2010

-Rakudo Star released as the first usable Perl 6 distribution with the MoarVM backend
+Rakudo Star released as the first usable Perl 6 distribution, initially running on the Parrot virtual machine

 2015